Latvian Piragi

 Procedure:

-1. Sauté the onions in the olive oil until they just begin to soften, about 2-3 minutes.
+1. Sauté the onions in butter until they soften, about 3-4 minutes.

 Assembly:

-10. Brush with butter and bake for 30 minutes or until golden brown.
+8. Brush tops with butter and bake for 20 minutes or until golden brown.
+To speed up the process, bake two sheets at a time and switch racks after 10 minutes.

 Chris trying the first one